hashicorp/field-workshops-terraform/instructor-guides/frequently_asked_questions.md

 **Q. Is there a way to fast-forward to a particular part of a track?**<br>
 A. Currently this is only possible for members of the HashiCorp Instruqt organization.
 However, you can use the `/tmp/skip-check` file as mentioned in the previous question to quickly skip past challenges to a particular point in the Intro to Terraform tracks. `/tmp/skip-check` must be created for each challenge that you want to skip.
-In the Terraform Cloud tracks, there is a separate mechanism documented [here](./instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md#skipping-in-the-terraform-cloud-tracks).
+In the HCP Terraform tracks, there is a separate mechanism documented [here](./instructor-guides/all_hcp_terraform_INSTRUCTOR_GUIDE.md#skipping-in-the-hcp-terraform-tracks).

 **Q. My student created an AWS SSH key and terraform can't delete it.**<br>
 A. You can log onto the AWS console directly and delete the offending resource that is blocking your run.
 Use the following command to see your AWS console username and password: